StackExchange/stack-blog/_posts/2009-08-12-stack-overflow-and-doctype.markdown

   * Our /faq will direct designers with pure HTML/CSS web design questions to Doctype, to better serve this subset of our audience.

-  * Our “hero roster” at the bottom of every page will offically list doctype.com as a member of the team.
+  * Our “hero roster” at the bottom of every page will officially list doctype.com as a member of the team.

   * We will host Doctype discussion on meta, so the Doctype [developers](http://stackoverflow.com/users/20345/davidsmalley) can participate and respond to community reactions and feedback for their site.